Introduction and scope

 US state privacy laws

-- Will notify Customer promptly if it determines that it can no longer meet its obligations under applicable US state privacy laws.
+- LeadTale will notify Customer promptly if it determines that it can no longer meet its obligations under applicable US state privacy laws, and Customer may, on reasonable notice, take steps to stop and remediate unauthorized use of Customer Personal Data.

 Liability